nosas/blog/toonvision/classification/article.md

 #### Additional CAM findings

 I found the heatmaps to be the most useful visualization technique for understanding the model's predictions.
-Below are additional findings that I found interesting.
+Below are additional findings that I found interesting:
-In summary, the following are the key findings:

 - Cog hands are important Cog feature indicators
 - Light-colored clothing and accessories are strong Toon feature indicators